ES-factory/ES-Timer/README.md

 | <img src="/media/monitor_version.gif" width="200px"> | <img src="/media/only_digispark.gif" width="200px"> |

 ## Donations
-This is free, open-source software and instrument.
+This is free, open-source peripheral.
 If you'd like to support the development of future projects, or say thanks for this one, you can donate:

 | **BTC** | **ETH** |
 | :---: | :---: |